-Macronutrients are consumed in large quantities and are vital for your body to function properly.
+Macronutrients are consumed in large quantities (carbohydrates. protein, and fat) and are vital for your body to function properly.

 Micronutrients are tiny, and can't be seen with the naked eye.
-These are eaten in smaller quantities than macros
+These are eaten in smaller quantities than macronutrients.

 A nutrient deficiency happens when we do not eat all the nutrients our body needs to function properly.
 There are many nutritional deficiencies, as many as there are nutrients!
 The most common deficiencies are vitamins deficiency, iron deficiency and trace elements such as magnesium or zinc.